 - Activities are interactive

-- Classroom routines are used as foreign languages opportunities
+- Classroom routines are used as foreign language opportunities

 - Language is practiced in game formats